samkayz/teamapt-monnify/README.md

               "currency": "NGN",
               "sourceAccountNumber": "9624937372"
             }
+NOTE: If you have 2FA activated on your Account, you will need to call authorize transfer endpoint to authorize the transaction before it can be successfull.

-8. AUTHORIZE TRANSFER: To authorize a transfer, you will need to call the following function.
-If the merchant does not have Two Factor Authentication (2FA) enabled, the transaction will be processed instantly and the response will be as follows:
+8. AUTHORIZE TRANSFER: To authorize a transfer, you will need to call the following function. once the transaction is initiated, a mail will be sent to the merchante registered email containing the OTP which the merchant can now use to authorize the transaction by calling this endpoint and pass in the OTP and transaction ref No.  If the merchant did not have Two Factor Authentication (2FA) enabled, there is no need to use this endpoint.

             authorize = monnify.authorize_tranfer(
               merchant_credential,